Telecommunication-Telemedia-Assessment/avrateNG/README.md

 Before you should start with your specific processed video files, you should try to run avrateNG.
 If you correctly checkout the repository, everything should work.

-Just start `avrateNG.py` and open http://127.0.0.1:12347/ in your favorite webbrowser:
+Just start `avrateNG.py` and open http://127.0.0.1:12347/ (prefered browser is Chrome/Chromium, it should work also with Firefox and Edge) in your favorite webbrowser:

 ```
 ./avrateNG.py